headwalluk/vulnz-agent/readme.txt

 = Does this plugin require an external service? =

 Yes.
-The plugin sends data to the Vulnz API at `https://vulnz.headwall.net/api` (soon migrating to `https://api.vulnz.net`).
+The plugin sends data to the Vulnz API at `https://api.vulnz.net/api`.
 This is required for vulnerability checking.

 = What data does the plugin send? =